meliikaa/Button-Controlled-LED-and-Resisitive-Sensor-Controlled-LED-LCD/README.md

-Sure, here's the combined README file for the repository that includes both the Button-Controlled LED Project and the Resisitive Sensor-Controlled LED and LCD Display:

----

 # Arduino Projects: Button-Controlled LED and Resisitive Sensor-Controlled LED/LCD

 This repository contains two Arduino projects that demonstrate how to control an LED using pushbuttons and a resistive sensor.
 One project uses pushbuttons to turn on the LED, while the other project uses a resistive sensor to control an LED and display darkness levels on an LCD.